Explainable Data-driven Modeling of Adsorption Energy in Heterogeneous Catalysis: Abstract

 \section{Abstract}

-The increasing popularity of machine learning (ML) in catalysis has spurred interest in leveraging these techniques to enhance catalyst design.
+The increasing popularity of machine learning (ML) in catalysis has spurred interest in leveraging data-driven approaches to enhance catalyst design.
 Despite the promise of machine learning approaches, they often function as black boxes, leaving a gap between physics-based studies and data-driven methodologies.
 Our study aims to bridge this gap by integrating ML techniques with eXplainable AI (XAI), specifically employing two techniques: post-hoc XAI analysis and Symbolic Regression, to unravel the correlation between adsorption energy and the properties of the adsorbate-catalyst system.
-Leveraging a large dataset such as the Open Catalyst Dataset (OC20), we employ a combination of shallow ML techniques and XAI methodologies.
-Our investigation involves utilizing multiple shallow machine learning techniques to predict adsorption energy followed by Post-hoc analysis for feature importance, inter-feature correlations, and the influence of various features values on prediction of adsorption energy.
-The Post-hoc analysis reveals that adsorbate properties exert a greater influence than catalyst properties in our dataset.
-The top five features with the most importance, based on higher Shapley values, are adsorbate electronegativity, the number of adsorbate atoms, catalyst electronegativity, effective coordination number, and the sum of atomic numbers of the adsorbate molecule.
+Leveraging a large dataset such as the Open Catalyst 2020 (OC20) Dataset, we employ a combination of shallow ML techniques and XAI methodologies.
+Our investigation involves utilizing multiple shallow machine learning techniques to predict adsorption energy followed by post-hoc analysis for feature importance, inter-feature correlations, and the influence of various feature values on prediction of adsorption energy.
+Features such as adsorbate electronegativity, coordination number of the adsorbing atom, electronegativity of the adsorbing atom, catalyst electronegativity, and the number of atoms in the adsorbate stand out in our post-hoc analysis within our feature set for predicting adsorption energy.
 There is a positive correlation between catalyst and adsorbate electronegativity with the prediction of adsorption energy.
-Additionally, Symbolic Regression, which helps elucidate mathematical expressions describing the relationship between input features and adsorption energy, yields results consistent with SHAP analysis.
-It deduces a mathematical relationship indicating that the square of the catalyst electronegativity is directly proportional to the adsorption energy.
-These consistent correlations resemble those derived from physics-based equations in previous research.
+Additionally, Symbolic Regression, which helps elucidate mathematical expressions describing the relationship between these important features and adsorption energy, yields results consistent with physics-based equations in previous research.
+It deduces a mathematical relationship indicating that coordination number of the adsorbing atom is directly proportional to the adsorption energy.
 Our work establishes a robust framework that integrates ML techniques with XAI, leveraging large datasets like OC20 to enhance catalyst design through model explainability.

 \textbf{Keywords:} Catalysis, Computational Catalysis, Adsorption Energy, Explainable AI, Symbolic Regression, High-throughput Screening